Karl Toll: Other work

 Toll was chairman of Kristianstadsortens landstormsförening from 1912 to 1918, of Kristianstads läns skytteförbund ("Kristianstad County Schooting Association") from 1914 to 1919, i Föreningen för befrämjande av skolungdomens vapenövningar ("Association for the Promotion of Weapon Exercises for Students") from 1920 to 1931 and in the Landstormens garantiförening.
 Furthermore, Toll was a member of the Directorate of the Royal Central Gymnastics Institute from 1920 to 1930 and chairman of the board of the Central Association of the Swedish Landstorm Associations (Sveriges landstormsföreningars centralförbund) from 1920 to 1933 and of the Central Board of the National Swedish Rifle Clubs (Skytteförbundens överstyrelse) from 1924 to 1934.
-He became chairman of the board of the AB Kreditbanken in 1921 and of the board of Kreditkassan's Issuing Company (Emissionsbolag) from 1921 to 1926 and Toll became chairman and a member of the Directorate of the Swedish Nobility Foundation (Riddarhusdirektionen) in 1930.
+He became chairman of the board of the AB Kreditbanken in 1921 and of the board of Kreditkassan's Issuing Company (Emissionsbolag) from 1921 to 1926 and Toll became chairman and a member of the Directorate of the Swedish Nobility Foundation in 1930.

 Personal life

 On 16 September 1891 at Casimirsborg he married Baroness Anna Louise Elisabet Fleetwood (28 December 1867 – 10 June 1940), the daughter of Lieutenant, Baron Sten Axel Viktor Fleetwood and his first wife, Baroness Lovisa Sofia Carolina Fleetwood.
 They had five children: Louise (born 1892), Gustaf (born 1894), Axel (born 1897), Elsa (born 1900) and Carl (born 1902).